 The Parent Company entered into an operating lease agreement for its office space located in The Podium West Tower.
-The lease term covers a period of three years from May 15, 2019 to May 14, 2022 and is renewable subject to the terms and conditions to be mutually agreed upon by both parties.
-The monthly base rental will be subject to an increase of five percent (5%) per annum on the first annual anniversary of the commencement date and every annual anniversary thereof.
+The lease term covers a period of three years from May 15, 2019 to May 14, 2022 and renewed for another three years expiring on May 14, 2025.
+Based on the renewed contract terms, the monthly base rental will be subject to an increase of three percent (3%) (previously, five percent (5%)) per annum on the first annual anniversary of the commencement date and every annual anniversary thereof.